talkpython/python-for-absolute-beginners-course/solutions/ch-08-problem-solving/readme.md

 they are super simple to check.
 Are all of them one of the same kind and not empty?
 For example, is a diagonal all X's?
 Then X's win.

 It's identical in connect 4.
-But finding these is a bit of a pain.
+But finding these are a bit of a pain.
 You don't have to have the whole row, or column, or diagonal the same to win.
 You just need 4 in a row of these.

-So we wrote a function called `def find_sequences_of_four_cells_in_a_row(cells)`.
-It takes a series of say, 7 items, then returns all consecutive possibilities of 4.
+So we wrote a function called `find_sequences_of_four_cells_in_a_row(cells)`.
+It takes a series of items, say 7 items, then returns all consecutive possibilities of 4.

 For example: